-An anal abscess forms when an infection in one of the glands around your anus generates pus.
+An anal abscess usually forms when an infection in one of the glands around your anus generates pus.
 The pus gathers in a cavity in the skin and develops into a painful abscess.

-The symptoms of an anal abscess include:
+Common symptoms of a superficial anal abscess include:

 If you think you have an anal abscess, see your GP as soon as possible.
 They’ll ask about your symptoms, and your general health, including any history of bowel conditions.